brutdefut/ficisertligi/_posts/2023-04-16-tamnavulin-sherry-cask-edition.md

 Finish; oaky, medium to long and peppery.
 A few minutes in the glass makes this scotch more pleasant.

-Amber gold in colour with caramel, non-chill-filtered, 40% ABV(a little more abv might be good), matured in American oak barrels and finished in three different Oloroso sherry casks.
+Amber gold in colour with caramel, non-chill-filtered, NAS, 40% ABV (a little more abv might be good), matured in American oak barrels and finished in three different Oloroso sherry casks.

 -International Spirits Challenge 2020 gold, Single Malt No Age Statement
 -International Wine & Spirits Competition 2019 bronze